Skip to main content

 The KV cache at step tt contains entries for positions {1,,k}{tw+1,,t}\{1, \ldots, k\} \cup \{t - w + 1, \ldots, t\} where kk is the number of sink tokens retained.

-Standard sliding window KV cache (evict the oldest tokens) causes perplexity to spike when the initial tokens leave the window.
-StreamingLLM avoids this by always retaining the sink tokens.
+In Xiao et al.'s evaluated setups, a standard sliding-window KV cache that evicts the oldest tokens caused sharply higher perplexity once the initial tokens left the window.
+StreamingLLM avoids that failure mode by retaining the sink tokens.

 Proposition